dhis2-metadata/HIV_AGG/docs/hiv_cs_dashboards_datasets-design.md

 - New HIV cases by age, gender and key population category
 - ART initiation
-- PLHIV CD4 counting at ART initiation
+- PLHIV baseline CD4 count at diagnosis
 - PLHIV currently on ART
 - PLHIV virologically suppressed
 - PLHIV on ART for at least six months